 - 1. Adopt the Terms of Reference of the WGMA, contained in Annex 2; - 2.
 Welcome and endorse the composition and elected Chair of the WGMA, as contained in Annex 3; - 3.
-Welcome the progress made by the WGMA in identifying and implementing priority issues of its agenda, in particular on common water and sediment quality standards; - 4.
-Request the Secretariat to continue to promote close collaboration between the WGMA and CASPCOM, including in support of the preparation of the second State of the Caspian Sea Environment report; - 5.
-Furthermore, request the Secretariat, in consultation with the WGMA and GRID Arendal to develop the institutional and technical requirements and options for a Caspian monitoring data centre, including its possible integration in the CEIC.
+Welcome the progress made by the WGMA in identifying and implementing priority issues of its agenda, in particular on common water and sediment quality criteria/guidelines; - 4.
+Request the Secretariat to continue to promote close collaboration between the WGMA and CASPCOM, including in support of the preparation of the SOE Reports; - 5.
+Furthermore, request the Secretariat, in consultation with the WGMA and GRID-Arendal to develop the institutional and technical requirements and options for a Caspian monitoring data centre, including its possible integration into the CEIC.